christophfranke/signal-chain/README.md

       $.log('Data fetched:')
    )

-   user.value = 'Detlev' // logs: Data fetched: { ... }
+   // now we set the user name, which will trigger data fetching user.value = 'Detlev' // logs: Data fetched: { ... }
    data.value // everything we know about Detlev, type UserJSON is inferred